Berkshire History, Family Crest & Coats of Arms

 The surname Berkshire was first found in Wiltshire, where the name may have developed to identify a person from Berkshire County.

-Important Dates for the Berkshire family
+Early History of the Berkshire family

 This web page shows only a small excerpt of our Berkshire research.
 Another 37 words (3 lines of text) covering the years 1249, 1317, and 1525 are included under the topic Early Berkshire History in all our PDF Extended History products and printed products wherever possible.